zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 });
 ```

 In either case it is important that each of your micro-service instances have their own dedicated queue (or topic).
 In the end, when your n-th service instance sends a request, we want the response to arrive back to that n-th service instance.
-Specifically, this is required so that the internal `Task<TResponse>` of `bus.Send(TRequest)` is resumed and the application can continue doing its logic.
+Specifically, this is required so that the internal `Task<TResponse>` of `bus.Send(TRequest)` is resumed and the parent task can continue.

 It is preferred to receive responses on queues rather than topics.